 Work on your EQ

-According to psychologists John Mayer and Peter Salovey, our emotional quotient (EQ) are our ability to control our emotions and it allows us to make a better judgment, influence others, and achieve more in life.
-A person with high EQ are those who are self-aware, has empathy, knows how to handle criticism, knows which to prioritize, are adaptable, and are optimistic.
+According to psychologists John Mayer and Peter Salovey, our emotional quotient (EQ) are our ability to control our emotions and it allows us to make better judgment, influence others, and achieve more in life.
+A person with high EQ is the one who is self-aware, has empathy, knows how to handle criticism, knows which to prioritize, is adaptable, and is optimistic.
 So if you wish to achieve your new year’s resolutions, it is crucial that you improve your EQ.